 What is the drinking water standard for uranium?

 EPA sets the standards for public drinking water.
-These standards or limits are known as Maximum Contaminant Levels (MCLs).
-The MCL for uranium in public drinking water is 30 µg/L. The drinking water standard was developed based on the assumption that a person drinks 2 liters of water a day for 70 years.
-Additionally, a safety margin of 100-fold was built into the standard to protect children and those who consume significantly more water.
+These standards or limits are known as Maximum Contaminant Levels or MCLs.
+The MCL for uranium in public drinking water is 30 micrograms per liter.
 Consuming water with levels of uranium consistently above the MCL over a long period of time (many years) may increase the risk of adverse health effects.

-Where can I get more information about uranium?
+Where can I go to get more information on uranium?